-- We collect data that can be traced directly to individuals, so our solutions need to be secure and fulfil not only GDPR laws, but also local compliance regulations in each should fill our company ranks with Danish employees, it just wouldn't be possible."

-country, Thomas Lethenborg says.
+- We collect data that can be traced directly to individuals, so our solutions need to be secure and fulfil not only GDPR laws, but also local compliance regulations in each country, Thomas Lethenborg says.

 Another significant challenge for healthcare companies lies in information security certifications, which are irrelevant for pharma, he points out.
 On the positive side, Monsenso and other healthtech companies are spared from sending applications to the pharmaceutical authorities.